1m1-github/FairInbox/README.md

 FairInbox will exist as a FairEnterprise (https://github.com/1m1-github/FairEnterprise) to give trustless and fair access to value to the community

 ## Frontend
-The frontend part of the dapp is work-in-progress and will be available soon.
+The frontend part of the dapp is minimalistic.

 ## Web3
-The non smart contract code of the dapp (off DLT) will live on IPFS, as a bundle of wasm/js/html.
+The non smart contract code of the dapp (off DLT) is live on IPFS, as a bundle of wasm/js/html.

 Serverless, trustless, permissionless.

 ## User driven design
-Whitelisted user provided css will be used for dapp
+Whitelisted user provided css will be used for dapp.

 ## WASM
 Some parts needed for Algorand and encoding/decoding do not compile in TinyGo.
 Regular Go is too large.
 Rust or julia would be alternatives. tbd.